Tanko99/requirement-analysis/README.md

 A Use Case Diagram is a type of UML (Unified Modeling Language) diagram that visually represents the interactions between users (actors) and a system.
 It shows what the system should do, not how it does it.

 🧩 Key Components:
-Actors: External entities (people, systems) that interact with the system (e.g., Customer, Admin).
+Actors: External entities (people, systems) that interact with the system (e.g., Guest, Host).

 Use Cases: Functionalities or services the system offers (e.g., Book Room, Cancel Booking).